Clinical Trials in India | Clinical Trial Management

 Regulatory Structure For Clinical Trials

-Clinical studies in India are governed by Central Drug's Standard Control Organization (CDSCO) under the Ministry of Health and Family Protection.
+The Central Drug Standard Control Organization (CDSCO) manages clinical studies in India.
+This organization is part of the Ministry of Health and Family Welfare.
 The following are the main regulatory authority and documents:

 1. Drugs and Cosmetics Act : Controls imports, construction, distribution and sale of medicines.